 Even dogs that have no history or inclination towards violence can cause damage in some circumstances.
 If a dog has injured you or your loved one, a dog bite lawyer can help you hold the dog’s owner accountable.

 In Florida, dog owners can be held liable for damages and injury to any person who is on or in a public space or lawfully in a private place, including within the dog owner’s property.
 They may be liable regardless of the dog’s viciousness history, and whether or not they had prior knowledge of their dog’s viciousness, according to Florida Statutes § 767.04.

 However, the victim of a dog bite injury can share liability depending on their level of negligence, which may be the proximal cause of their injury.
 This is called comparative negligence, and it is calculated as a percentage and reduces the dog owner’s liability.

 A dog owner is also liable for the injury of any child under six years old, regardless of the precipitating circumstances leading to the dog bite.

 At Chalik & Chalik Injury Lawyers, we have experience investigating, settling, and going to trial for dog attack cases.
 Contact Chalik & Chalik Injury Lawyers at (813) 879-3719 if you have suffered a dog bite injury.
 We will conduct a free consultation and case evaluation, depending on your circumstances, to determine whether you are entitled to compensation from the dog owner.

 Statute of Limitations

 Just like other tort claims, there is a statute of limitations to filing a claim because of a dog bite injury.
-In Florida, a victim of a dog bite has four years from the date of the attack to bring a legal claim against the dog’s owner.
+In Florida, a victim of a dog bite has two years from the date of the attack to bring a legal claim against the dog’s owner.
 Where the injured person was lawfully present at the location where the attack happened, the owner is liable for the damage or injuries their dog caused.

 Click to contact Chalik & Chalik's Lawyer today